JaneliaSciComp/2020AprilGitCourse/lessons/lesson-3.md

 - merge conflicts are the price you pay for enabling collaboration (including with yourself!)
 - respect but do not fear them; the benefit of branching outweighs the cost of merging
 - git status tells you what to do
-- GUIs!
-- the editor markers are a pain
+- GUIs make it easier (the editor markers are a pain) (more later)
-    + plus, there will be multiple copies of the file in the working set!
 - add/commit to finish; default merge message
-- remember git fetch/git pull when needed!
 - pull request = request to merge
     + I like his comment on pushback; the requester should work so the merge is clean
+    + often that means merging master into your branch so your branch back into master is trivial
 - tags: use to mark a commit for all time
-- the release thing on GH is a GH-only thing
+- the releases thing on GH is a GH-only thing, not git

 Udemy 6: Collaboration in GitHub
 - not going to cover the colab stuff